whitevanillaskies/whitebloom/docs/current_work.md

 ### Phase 2: Arrangements

-The Arrangements view is a modal management interface for organizing workspace resources into bins and sets.
-It is not a canvas feature — it lives in a dedicated modal accessed via the palette or keyboard shortcut.
-The canvas shows clusters and subboards; organizational structure lives in Arrangements.
+The Arrangements view is the workspace desktop.
+Boards and resources live here as material.
+It is not a canvas feature and not a file manager — it lives in a dedicated modal accessed via the palette or keyboard shortcut where the app manages files on disk and the user manages logical placement and meaning.

-**What goes in Arrangements: buds with backing files only.** Only nodes that reference a file on disk are eligible for bins and sets.
+**What goes in Arrangements: material only.** Material means any workspace item with backing file substance.
 This includes:
-- Any bud (markdown, schema, image, etc.)
+- Any bud-backed file (markdown, schema, image, etc.)
-- Boards (`.wb.json` files) — a board is a file and a valid resource to organize
+- Boards (`.wb.json` files) — a board is material too

-Leaf nodes (text, sticky notes) are not eligible.
-They have no file lifecycle, no path, nothing to organize at the workspace level.
+Leaf nodes (text, sticky notes) are not material.
+They have no workspace file lifecycle and never appear in Arrangements.

+**The default state is the desktop itself.** There is no `Unclassified` bin.
+A material may simply lie loose on the Arrangements desktop with no bin assignment.
+This is a valid, intentional state.

-**Adding a board to a set adds the board only.** If a board references ten images and five markdown files, adding that board to a set does not pull in any of its resources.
+**Adding a board to a set adds the board only.** If a board references ten images and five markdown files, including that board in a set does not pull in any of its referenced materials.
 Membership is always a single explicit action per item.
 Non-recursive.

-**Nothing is auto-added to sets.** The user decides what enters a set.
-The system never populates sets automatically.
-(Bins are different — new resources land in `Unclassified` by default, which is a system bin.
-But sets are always user-initiated.)

-**Bins — exclusive ownership, flat.**
+**Bins — broad placement, exclusive, flat.**

-- A resource belongs to exactly one bin.
+- A material belongs to zero or one bin.
-- System bins (read-only): `Unclassified` (default for all new resources), `Trash` (soft delete).
+- Bin assignment is virtual only.
+It must never move files on disk.
-- User bins: named by the user, no nesting.
-Examples: "Boards", "Images", "References", "Data".
+- User bins are named by the user and never nest.
+- `Trash` is the only required system bin.
-- Deleting a node from the canvas does not move its resource to Trash.
-The resource stays in its bin and may become stale.
-Trash is an explicit user action inside Arrangements.
+- Deleting a node from the canvas does not move its material to Trash.
+The material stays wherever it already lives in Arrangements and may become stale.
+- Sending material to Trash is an explicit Arrangements action.
-- Emptying Trash permanently deletes files from disk and removes their records.
+- Emptying Trash permanently deletes files from disk and removes their Arrangements records.
+- Before destructive deletion, the UI should surface whether the material is still referenced by any board.

-**Sets — non-exclusive, hierarchical.**
+**Sets — conceptual, non-exclusive, hierarchical.**

-- A resource can appear in any number of sets simultaneously.
+- A material can be included in any number of sets simultaneously.
 - Sets can nest arbitrarily.
 A set "Q2" can contain a child set "Sprint 3".
 - Sets are always manual.
-The user drags resources into them.
+The user includes materials in them explicitly.
-- A resource in a set retains its bin assignment independently.
+- A material in a set retains its bin assignment independently.
+- Use inclusion language: `Include in Set`, `Exclude from Set`.
+- Avoid `Move to Set` or wording that implies exclusive ownership.

 **Smart sets — computed, read-only.**

-- `Stale` — resources not referenced by any `*.wb.json` in the workspace.
+- `Stale` — material not referenced by any `*.wb.json` in the workspace.
 Computed by scanning all board files.
-Stale resources retain their bin assignment; the user decides whether to trash them.
+Stale material retains its bin assignment; the user decides whether to trash it.
-- `Linked` — resources with `file:///` URIs (externally linked, not workspace-owned).
+- `Linked` — materials with `file:///` URIs (externally linked, not workspace-owned).
 The natural home for the "Import to Local" action.
 - Smart sets are never stored — they are derived on demand.
 They cannot be modified.

 **Accessing Arrangements.**